-A smart thermostat allows you to control the temperature of your home from afar, so you can adjust your thermostat if you’re going to be returning home expectedly, for example.
-Some of today’s smart thermostats will even monitor your family’s activity, learn your patterns and program themselves accordingly to create a more energy-efficient air conditioning environment.
+A smart thermostat also allows you to control your home’s temperature remotely, so you can adjust your thermostat if you’re running late or are arriving home early.
+Some smart thermostats even monitor your family’s activity, learn your patterns, and program themselves accordingly to create a more energy-efficient air conditioning environment.

-Natural light is wonderful, but the rays of sunlight streaming through your windows can raise the interior temperature of your home and force your AC unit to work harder.
-You can ease the burden on your unit and lower your cooling costs simply by closing your curtains and blinds, at least during the hottest part of the day.
+Rays of sunlight streaming through your windows can raise the interior temperature of your home and force your A/C unit to work harder.
+You can ease the burden on your unit and lower your cooling costs simply by closing your curtains and blinds, at least during the hottest or brightest part of the day.

-If your HVAC’s duct work runs through a non-air-conditioned space, then all that freshly cooled air could be warming up on its way to your vents.
+If your HVAC’s ductwork runs through a non-air-conditioned space, then all that freshly cooled air could be warming up on its way to your vents.
 Make your home energy-efficient by insulating your ductwork.
 Doing so will help keep the air your HVAC produces cooler as it travels through your home’s ventilation system.

-Got leaky ductwork?
+Do you have leaky ductwork?
 Seal up leaks with a UL 181-rated duct-sealing tape.
-You may also want to have your ductwork inspected during your next HVAC maintenance visit.

-Some appliances, like your oven and clothes dryer, can heat up the inside of your house.
+Some appliances, like your oven and clothes dryer, can heat the inside of your house.
 Even if you have high-efficiency air conditioning, added heat will strain your A/C and potentially increase your cooling costs.
-To minimize the impact of heat-generating appliances on your energy bills, avoid using your oven or clothes dryer during the hottest part of the day.
+To minimize the impact of heat-generating appliances on your A/C, avoid using your oven or clothes dryer during the hottest part of the day.
 You could even take on the challenge of not using these appliances at all on particularly scorching days; use a slow cooker, an air fryer, and a good old-fashioned clothesline instead.

-While you’re at it, make sure you don’t have any lamps or other heat-generating appliances near your thermostat.
-Lamps and appliances that warm up the air around your thermostat can throw off its measurement of indoor air temperatures, making your AC unit work harder because it thinks the inside of your home is warmer than it is.
+Make sure you don’t have any heat-generating appliances near your thermostat.
+Lamps and appliances that warm up the air around your thermostat can throw off its measurement of the indoor air temperature, making your A/C unit work harder because it thinks the inside of your home is warmer than it actually is.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.